 Considerable controversy still exists on mucinous neoplasms of the appendix pathologic classification and nomenclature 9.
 According to a panel of specialist review in 2016, new nomenclature and classification for the appendiceal mucinous neoplasms based on their histologic type and biologic behavior has been proposed.
 The previously known term "appendiceal mucinous cystadenomas" is no longer recommended, being replaced by “low-grade appendiceal mucinous neoplasm” 7-8.

 They may be histologically present in around 0.3% appendiceal resection specimens 3.

-Symptoms are more likely to be present if a tumour has perforated and complicated with pseudomyxoma peritonei.
+Symptoms are more likely to be present if a tumor has perforated and complicated with pseudomyxoma peritonei.

-It is characterised by villous adenomatous changes of the appendiceal epithelium associated with marked distension of the appendiceal lumen with mucin.
-This can typically result in an appendiceal mucocoele.
+It is characterized by villous adenomatous changes of the appendiceal epithelium associated with marked distension of the appendiceal lumen with mucin.
+This can typically result in an appendiceal mucocele.

-Histologically these tumours show low-grade cytologic atypia associated with at least one of the following 7-8:
+Histologically these tumors show low-grade cytologic atypia associated with at least one of the following 7-8: